Contact Information

 Biography

-Faye V. Harrison is a Professor of African American Studies and Anthropology as well as a Faculty Affiliate with the Program on Women &Gender in Global Perspectives and the Center for African Studies.
-She is a sociocultural anthropologist specializing in the study of social inequalities, human rights, and intersections of race, gender, class, & (trans)national belonging (or not belonging).
+Faye V. Harrison is a Professor of African American Studies and Anthropology as well as a Faculty Affiliate with the Program on Women & Gender in Global Perspectives, the Center for African Studies, and the Center for Latin American & Caribbean Studies.
+She is a sociocultural & political anthropologist specializing in the study of social inequalities, human rights, and intersections of race, gender, class, & (trans)national belonging (or not belonging).
 She has also contributed to the history and politics of anthropology and of African American/African Diaspora studies.
 Some of her recent writings address domestic and international divisions of intellectual labor and performing diverse acts of theory-work on “ex-centric” stages.

 She earned her BA at Brown University and her MA and PhD in Anthropology at Stanford University.
 She has done research in the Caribbean, the United Kingdom, and South Africa as well as in the United States.
 Her intellectual interests and professional activities have also taken her to many other places in the world, including Nigeria, India, Denmark, the Netherlands, Japan, and China.
 She has published extensively on the gendered division of labor within Jamaica’s urban informal economy; the interplay of gangs, crime, and politics in Jamaica; the impact of neoliberal globalization on everyday life in Jamaica, Cuba, and the United States; racism, antiracism, and human rights in the global context; and critical race feminist methodology as a tool for global research.

-Among the awards she has received are: the William R. Jones Most Valuable Mentor Award from the Florida Education Fund (2013), the Legacy Scholar Award from the Association of Black Anthropologists (2010), the Presidential Award from the American Anthropological Association (2007), the inaugural Zora Neale Hurston Award for Mentoring, Service & Scholarship (2007) from the Southern Anthropological Society, and the Society for the Anthropology of North America Prize for Distinguished Achievement in the Critical Study of North America (2004).
+Among the awards she has received are: the William R. Jones Most Valuable Mentor Award from the Florida Education Fund (2013), the Legacy Scholar Award from the Association of Black Anthropologists (2010), the Presidential Award from the American Anthropological Association (2007 and 2018), the Zora Neale Hurston Award for Mentoring, Service & Scholarship (2007) from the Southern Anthropological Society, and the Society for the Anthropology of North America Prize for Distinguished Achievement in the Critical Study of North America (2004).
+Most recently, she was selected to receive the Bronislaw Malinowski Award from the Society of Applied Anthropology at its March 2022 annual meeting.

 She is a past President of the Association of Black Anthropologists (1989-91) and also served twice on the Executive Board of the American Anthropological Association (1990-91, 1999-01).
 From 1998-2009, she chaired the Commission on the Anthropology of Women, a unit of the International Union of Anthropological & Ethnological Sciences (IUAES).
-In 2013 she was elected to a five-year term as President of that world organization.
+In 2013 she was elected to a five-year term as President of that global organization.
+During her term of office, the IUAES Executive Committee collaborated with the leadership of the World Council of Anthropological Associations (WCAA) to establish the World Anthropological Union (WAU), whose inaugural steering committee she co-chaired.

 Research Interests